I am a British national who has built a five star reputation on Elance by always striving to exceed expectations.

 I am an intelligent, conscientious and thorough worker with skills in a number of areas.
 Nowadays I concentrate my efforts on helping people to organize and run their businesses.

-If you are feeling weighed down by the 1,001 everyday tasks needed to stay on top of your business then I can help.
+I can help you with the 1,001 everyday tasks needed to stay on top of your business.
 I can free up your time so you can look after all the proactive actions required to make any small business a success.
 I also have the experience to help you streamline and grow your business.

 I have over 15 years experience in I.T., have excellent writing skills, considerable sales and management experience, and ran my own businesses for 20 years.

-I also have a niche market in Podio systems design and configuration, and itDuzzit cloud app integration.
+I also have a niche market in Podio systems design and configuration.

 I can do all those things that are taking up your time and preventing you from moving forward.
 I have run my own businesses.
 I know what it's like.